timbussmann/timbussmann.github.io/_posts/2024-03-03-pubsub-consumers.md

 ## Logical and physical clients

-There are two ways to think about subscribers: logical and physical subscribers.
-Physical subscribers are the effective processes being deployed and running on a machine, I'll call these "client instances".
-A logical subscriber represents the application code that is consuming messages from the queing technology.
+There are two ways to think about clients: Logical and physical clients.
+The physical ones are the effective processes being deployed and running on a machine; I'll call these "client instances."
+On the other hand, a logical client represents the application code that is consuming messages from the queuing technology.
 A (logical) application needs to be deployed, at which point there will be at least one physical instance running.
-However, in modern environments client instances are often scaled so that there will be multiple client instances that belong to the same "logical" client.
-This blog is focused on scenarios where you will have multiple instances of a logical client.
+However, in modern environments, client instances are often scaled so that multiple client instances belong to the same "logical" client.
+This article is focused on scenarios where you will have multiple instances of a logical client.

 Note: Scalability isn't the only reason for having multiple client instances.
 When deploying new versions in an environment that supports zero-downtime deployments (e.g. Kubernetes), you'll most likely encounter situations with multiple active client instances (running on different versions!).